-Forget the pressure, cleanups will provide many answers
+Forget the pressure, cleanups will provide many answers.

 Business owners and managers today, tend to be under a lot of pressure to perform.
-This causes you to lose sight of some important details involved in business cleanups.
+It causes you to lose sight of some important details involved in business cleanups.
 Routines have become habitual and few take the time to see the mess.
 The broken window, the grass growing on the street, the dust on the counter and the list goes on.

 Perhaps in your planning, you can allocate the time to start a continuous improvement program?
-This would minimise the costs of a cleanup as little bits could be done in the normal course of business and junk would not be allowed to accumulate.
+This would minimise the costs of cleanup as little bits could be done in the normal course of business and junk would not be allowed to accumulate.

-The impact of clutter before cleanups begin
+The impact of clutter before cleanups begin.

 A few years ago, before I moved to the country, I was surrounded by clutter in my ‘home office’.
 It was everywhere, in my office, in the spare rooms, in the garage, wherever I could fit it.
 The part of the job I loved the most was working on product, writing, designing tools and processes and their delivery.